 SpeedScriber also has the ability to select words and mark them as a Favorite, shown with a yellow highlight.
 These favorite ranges are directly translated into Final Cut Pro X Favorite Ranges, so you can mark transcripts up in SpeedScriber and easily find those ranges in Final Cut Pro X.

 Having transcripts directly accessible in Final Cut Pro X, provides some interesting benefits with the ability to filter clips by words in the transcript and ability to see an approximate transcript of your edited timeline in the Timeline Index panel (by viewing Tags).

 This is the simpler option but will only work for simple self-contained audio or video files in a strict linear workflow where files are transcribed before editing begins:

 - Import files directly into SpeedScriber, transcribe and make corrections as necessary.

 - Choose File > Send to Final Cut Pro X which will send the file with transcript broken down into keyword ranges.

 This is more complex (taking full advantage of keyword metadata in Final Cut Pro X) but also more flexible as SpeedScriber can add transcripts to files which have already been imported into Final Cut Pro X.

-SpeedScriber supports roundtripping for regular audio or video clips, synchronized clips and multicam clips (including multiple clips within an angle).
-Compound clips are not supported.
+SpeedScriber supports roundtripping for regular audio or video clips, compound clips, synchronized clips and multicam clips (including multiple clips within an angle).
 Audio channel status will be translated to SpeedScriber automatically.

-The roundtrip workflow always uses a single action – dragging a Library from the Final Cut Pro X Browser Sidebar (not the Finder!) to the SpeedScriber icon.
+The roundtrip workflow always uses a single action – dragging a Library from the Final Cut Pro X Browser Sidebar (not from the Finder!) to the pending files list or SpeedScriber icon.
 When SpeedScriber receives a dropped Library it scans the data for two possible operations: